gschwaeb/NHL_Game_Prediction/README.md

 ### Modeling Results
 The best model was the Neural Network with team rolling 40 game features on the training and test data.
-The Neural Network models generally did best and the models trained on 40 game only rolling features generally did best.
+The Neural Network models generally did best and the models trained on 40 game only rolling features generally did best.<br/>
 ![results](images/results.png)

 There are currently a handful of public models whose log loss on the current season's games is being [tracked](https://hockey-statistics.com/2021/05/03/game-projections-january-13th-2021/) on which I can compare the quality of my model to.
 Although I did not do better than the implied odds, my best model is competitive and performed roughly in the middle of the listed public models with a log loss on the 2021 season of 0.655534.